gustavgb/ivan/README.md

 ## Local development

 Clone this repo.
-Then, standing at the dir root, run `yarn` to install modules and then build the site using `yarn build --s example`.
+Then, standing at the dir root, run `yarn` to install modules and then build the site using `yarn workspace example-website build -s src`.

-Feel free to take a look at the code.